bauripalash/article-archive/tech/2018-06-23-Baby-Steps-In-C-Programming.md

 }
 {% endhighlight %}

-Write the above code in the left pane of repl.it or if using Local device , write the above script in a file called **hello.c** and execute the command in terminal
+Write the above code in the left pane of repl.it or if using Local device, write the above script in a file called **hello.c** and execute the command in terminal

 ` gcc -o hello hello.c`

-If you're in repl.it click the **Run ** button and if on local device execute this command
+If you're in repl.it, click the **Run ** button and if on local device execute this command

-`./hello`  if on a linux or Mac Device
+`./hello`  if on a Linux or Mac Device
 Or
 `hello` on MS Windows Device